PremierLangage/wims-lti/docs/activity_creation_example.md

 ### Create a preconfigured tool

-A preconfigured tool allow to create an LTI activity faster by having to fill only the `WimsSheet name` and `Tool URL` in the activity creation's form.
+A preconfigured tool allow to create an LTI activity faster by having to fill only the `Activity name` and `Tool URL` in the activity creation's form.

 There is two kind of preconfigured tools: **Global tools** and **Course tools**, only the administrators of your Moodle can add **Global tools**, so you should